ShaochenBi/DySNet/README.md

 ---

 ## 💖 Acknowledgements
 We thank the computational resources provided by **HKUST**.
+Thank collaborators for all the assistance provided for this project.
 We also thank the open-source community for providing the foundational frameworks that made DySNet possible.
 Special thanks to everyone who stars ⭐ this repository!

 ---